 Fur mites are commonly found in Angoras.
 They appear as dandruff in the wool.
 They are a small parasite that borrows under the rabbit's skin.
 This condition can cause itchiness, scratching & wool loss.
 Fur mites are easily treated with Ivomec, Cydectin or Revolution.
 Dosage chart for mite medications.
 We have not found an organic method for treating fur mites.

 Rabbits can get worms.
-As a worm preventative add Diatomaceous Earth (DE) to the rabbits pellets.
+As a worm preventative add food grade Diatomaceous Earth (DE) to the rabbits pellets.
 You want to add just enough to lightly coat the pellets.
 Adding the DE to a new bag of pellets is the easiest rather than add it to each feeding.
 DE can be purchased at most feed stores or ordered online.